House approves Republican debt limit plan in win for McCarthy, GOP

 While the bill faces long odds in the upper chamber, Republicans see the measure as a starting position in debt limit negotiations with Democrats, who have otherwise refused to come to the bargaining table.

-“Look, the president said that I want to see your plan,” said Rep. Garret Graves (R-La.), a close McCarthy ally, noting the bill has “much more specificity” than broader plans released by House GOP leaders that have been panned by Democrats.
+“Look, the president said that I want to see your plan,” said Rep. Garret Graves (R-La.), a close McCarthy ally, noting the bill has “much more specificity” than broader plans released by House GOP leaders that Democrats have panned.

-And House Majority Leader Steve Scalise (R-La.) said, “It’s long past time that President Biden gets off the sidelines and does his job, and gets to the negotiating table with Speaker McCarthy so we can solve this problem and put America on a stronger financial footing that will benefit all Americans.”
+House Majority Leader Steve Scalise (R-La.) said, “It’s long past time that President Biden gets off the sidelines and does his job and gets to the negotiating table with Speaker McCarthy, so we can solve this problem and put America on a stronger financial footing that will benefit all Americans.”

 Some Democrats have already prematurely downplayed the potential impact the bill would have on bipartisan debt limit talks, throwing cold water on chances they’ll feel the heat to negotiate fiscal reforms with Republicans following its passage.